Skip to content

 Requirements

-• Search Consol Property and Google Sheets using the same Google account.
+• Search Console property and Google Sheets using the same Google account.

 In the appendix, you will find only one method and a script that can be used as a basis for such automation.